 This is particularly true for runners that put in dozens of miles per week.
 The pounding of joints on the pavement and trails can lead to sore feet and even plantar fasciitis pain.
+Post run recovery is critical to the health of your muscles, joints, and feet.

 Outside of traditional recovery methods like compression boots, Recovery shoes are an interesting option to explore (especially for runners or people with poor foot health).